grapestone5321/Kaggle-Courses-Python/README.md

 With these, we can make our can_run_for_president function more accurate.

+ou could try to memorize the order of precedence, but a safer bet is to just use liberal parentheses.
+Not only does this help prevent bugs, it makes your intentions clearer to anyone who reads your code.

 - Conditionals

 Booleans are most useful when combined with conditional statements, using the keywords if, elif, and else.